 When we saw Live911 in action, we thought that would be a really, really good idea for our officers in the field.
 We’re always looking for innovative ways to make our staff more efficient

-- Capt.
+- Lt.
 Jim Munro, Clovis Police Department

 Employing new strategies and advanced technology to maximize efficiency